cosmos72/gomacro/README.md

 an interactive REPL and a scripting mode, and does not require a Go toolchain at runtime (except in one very specific case: import of a 3<sup>rd</sup> party package at runtime).

-It has very few dependencies: go/ast, go/types, reflect, github.com/peterh/liner and, for legacy reasons (no longer used by the default interpreter), golang.org/sync/syncmap.
+It has a single dependency beyond the Go standard library: github.com/peterh/liner.

 Gomacro can be used as:
 * a standalone executable with interactive Go REPL: